vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 ### Functionality
 With ESPHome you can flash the ESP8266 with software to trigger the connected remote buttons by using the momentary switch functionality.
 This puts, for a few moments, a signal on a pin.
 This simulates a press on the button.
-Because the ESP8266 has wi-fi access, you can control this from any device in the network.
+Because the ESP8266 has wifi access, you can control this from any device in the network.

 ### Why ESPHome
 ESPHome has seamless integration with Home Assistant and supports MQTT out of the box.
 This is all I need.